-Ammonia-oxidizing archaea were more abundant than AOB for all treatments.
-Also, they clearly differentiated from AOB 155 as no significant dry-rewetting effect was observed (Table 2).
+observed (Table 2).
 This observation is consistent with the results of Gleeson et al. (2010), who reported that AOB are more responsive to water availability than AOA.
-The statistical significance of dryrewetting main effect on the abundance of AOB indicates that the microbial community of the soil assessed in this study is particularly sensitive to the perturbation.
-Conversely, the abundance of AOB seems to be less sensitive to GBH exposure (no significance detected for this factor), supporting previous results with the same soil and the same herbicide formulation in 160 which no effects of repeated applications were detected on absolute abundance (up to three applications) (Allegrini et al., 2017).
-As indicated in Table 3 and 4, the dry-rewetting perturbation enhanced the abundance of $amoA{AOB}$ relative to the untreated microcosms (SD).
-Most gram negative bacteria are affected by a rapid rewetting after desiccation events and a recover to the initial abundance values has been reported for AOB at 18 days after rewetting (Hastings et al., 2000).
-At functional level (nitrification rate), Fierer and Schimel (2002) found a significant increase in the activity of autotrophic 165 nitrifying communities after several dry-rewetting cycles, in agreement with the higher abundance that we observed for amoA{AOB} and with a correlation between amoA copy number and nitrification potential observed in different soils (Rudisill et al., 2016; Zabaloy et al., 2017).
+The statistical significance of the dry-rewetting main effect on the abundance of AOB indicates that the microbial community of the soil assessed in this study is particularly sensitive to the perturbation.
+Conversely, the abundance of AOB seems to be less sensitive to GBH exposure (no significance detected for this factor), supporting previous results with the same soil and the same herbicide formulation in which no effects of repeated applications were detected on absolute abundance (up to three applications) (Allegrini et al., 2017).
+As indicated in Tables 2 and 3, the dry-rewetting perturbation enhanced the abundance of amoAAOB relative to the untreated microcosms (SD).
+Most gram negative bacteria are affected by a rapid rewetting after desiccation events, and a recovery to the initial abundance values has been reported for AOB at 18 days after rewetting (Hastings et al., 2000).
+At the functional level (nitrification rate), Fierer and Schimel (2002) found a significant increase in the activity of autotrophic nitrifying communities after several dry-rewetting cycles, in agreement with the higher abundance that we observed for $amoA{AOB}$ and with a correlation between amoA copy number and nitrification potential observed in different soils (Rudisill et al., 2016; Zabaloy et al., 2017).

-The low number of bands observed in the DGGE profiles of $amoA{AOB}$ amplicons suggests a low richness of AOB in the studied soil.
+The low number of bands observed in the DGGE profiles of amoAAOB amplicons suggests a low richness of AOB in the studied soil.
 This result is in agreement with a previous biogeographic study which reported a low diversity of amoA sequences in soil AOB communities, with most of them in the Nitrosospira lineages (Fierer et al., 2009).
-More recently, a microcosm study with a loam sandy soil from Pampa region observed low diversity in AOB community with DGGE (Zabaloy et al., 2017).
+More recently, a microcosm study with a loam sandy soil from the Pampas region observed low diversity in the AOB community with DGGE (Zabaloy et al., 2017).
 An obvious separation among DGGE profiles of microcosms with and without dry-rewetting was not observed, indicating no effects of this perturbation on the community structure of AOB.
-Thus, even that qPCR indicated an increase in the abundance of $amoA{AOB}$ sequences, the profiling (fingerprinting) of the community structure did not show the same sensitivity to the dry-rewetting disturbance (Fig. 3).
+Thus, even though qPCR indicated an increase in the abundance of amoAAOB sequences, the profiling (fingerprinting) of the community structure did not show the same sensitivity to the dry-rewetting disturbance (Fig. 3).